 The validation of the SWIPE scanning strategy and data pipeline are important to further optimize the instrument characteristics in view of a better performance in polarization.
 The parameters that we selected as input to SWIPE simulator to produce maps are shown in Tab.4.3.
 As an optimization of the scanning strategy we tested the performances of using a stepping or a spinning HWP.
-The
+The parameters that we took into account are shown in Tab.4.4.
+For all the following

 Parameters Value

-Latitude $78.2 \ ^{\circ}N$
+Latitude 78.2 °N

 Longitude $15^{\circ}.6$

-Initial elevation $35^{\circ}$
+Initial elevation 35°

 Elevation range 10°

-Frequencies 140, 220, 240 GHz
+Frequencies 140, 220, 240 GHz $$

-Number of detectors 110, 108, 108
+Number of detectors 110,108,108

-Mission length $14 \mathrm{~days}$
+Mission length 14 days

-Including $1/f$ noise $f{knee} = 20 \mathrm{MHz};$
+Including $1/f$ noise $f{knee} = 20 \text{MHz};$

 Table 4.3: The flight parameters that we used for the simulation.

-Motion HWP $\mathbf{Stepping}$ Spinning
+Motion HWP Stepping Spinning

 Rotation speed 3.0 rpm 0.125 rpm

-$\omega{HWP}$ 20 step per hour /
+ω{HWP} 20 step per hour /

 Spin HWP / 1.01